 Scope of Section 118-120

-Section 118 of the IPC provides punishment for intentional facilitation in the crime.
-Section 119 provides punishment of public servants in the offence of abetment.
+Section 118 of the IPC provides punishment for the intentional facilitation of the crime.
+Section 119 provides punishment of public servants for the offence of abetment.
 Lastly, Section 120 of the code, provides for the punishment of deliberately hiding the identity for the offence of abetment.

 Conclusion